loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/tenant-observability/README.md

   vCluster has its own stack and local datasources

 Promtail is the collector used for the supported path.

+## Recommended Validation Target

+Validate this use case first on a direct self-managed host cluster.

+That is the cleanest CHPM path:

+- host cluster
+- vCluster Platform management cluster
+- tenant vCluster instances

+The Demo Generator path is still unvalidated for this use case because it adds extra nesting:

+- parent host cluster
+- Generator vCluster
+- child vCluster Platform management vCluster
+- tenant vCluster instances

+Even if the final tenant pods land on the parent host nodes, that extra virtualization and sync depth may change how CHPM maps virtual pod identity back to the physical host log path.

 ## Host Prerequisites